-Advanced Nodes.
-"Advanced Nodes" refers to leading-edge integrated circuits where the feature sizes of transistors and other features continue to shrink in specified steps, or nodes measured in nanometers (nm).
-Demand for our products continues to be driven by our customers' desire for higher overall chip performance without increasing the chip size, while improving power efficiency, logic processing capability, data storage volume and manufacturing yield.
+The growth in artificial intelligence (AI) based applications has generated significant demand and new technology requirements in the advanced node segment, including for both logic and memory devices.
+Demand for our products also continues to be driven by our customers' desire for higher overall chip performance enabled by a greater number of transistors per square millimeter, while improving power efficiency, logic processing capability, data storage volume and manufacturing yield.
 To achieve these goals, our customers have increased their use of more complex materials and processing methods in their manufacturing flow.
-The primary paths for performance gains are geometric scaling, known as node shrinks, or scaling of transistor dimensions.
-In some cases, our customers are implementing new materials and methods in high volume manufacturing, including materials and device architectures to reduce power consumption, and stacked devices.
-To scale NAND memory, a 3D stacking architecture has been implemented at several customers with more than 150 storage cell layers for devices in production.
+The primary path for performance gains is geometric scaling, known as node shrinks, or scaling of transistor dimensions.
+In some cases, our customers are implementing new materials and methods in high volume manufacturing, including materials and device architectures to reduce power consumption.
+To scale NAND memory, for example, a 3D layered architecture has been implemented for several customers with more than 150 storage cell layers for devices in production.
 Additional innovation continues in Data Storage, Power Devices, MEMS, and Image Sensors.
-We believe the use of these new materials and manufacturing methods has increased demand for our products such as the Atlas® product line that is capable of measuring these advanced nodes as certain features shrink beyond 7nm, to 5nm, 3nm and in the most advanced of cases, 2 nm.
+We believe the use of these new materials and manufacturing methods has increased demand for our products such as the Atlas® product line, which is capable of measuring advanced nodes as certain features shrink beyond 7nm, to 5nm, 3nm and in the most advanced of cases, 2 nm or less.

 To shrink features, new methods, including multiple patterning lithography and extreme ultra-violet ("EUV") lithography, have been developed.
 The EUV process is driving significantly higher requirements for the silicon wafers that are entering the EUV chamber.
-Small, particles on the backside of the wafer measuring a few micrometers (microns) can distort the images being projected onto the top side.
+Small particles on the backside of the wafer measuring a few micrometers (microns) can distort the images being projected onto the top side.
 Our NovusEdge® inspection tool has been installed at major silicon wafer manufacturers to detect backside contamination and edge cracking as a final quality control mechanism before wafers are shipped to the semiconductor fabrication processes.
 The top side of wafers used for the EUV process is covered with an epitaxial layer, which must also be scanned for any impurities.
-This compositional analysis is measured using our Element® system using Fourier Transform Infrared ("FTIR") algorithms.
+This compositional analysis may be measured using our Element® system using Fourier Transform Infrared ("FTIR") algorithms.

 Advanced Packaging.
-"Advanced Packaging" refers to a variety of technologies that enable the miniaturization of electronic products, such as portable consumer devices, including smartphones, watches, and tablets.
-Historically, integrated circuit packaging refers to the final stage of semiconductor device fabrication, in which a single circuit made from semiconducting material (a die or chip) is encased in a molded package using small wires to provide connections to a carrier that can be soldered to a printed circuit board and also prevents physical damage and corrosion to the chip.
-Advanced Packaging refers loosely to the multi-layer conductors and chip structures (other than wires) that often interconnect multiple die, feed them with electric power and create signal paths to and from the PC board, dissipate their heat, and protect them from damage.
+"Advanced packaging" refers to a variety of technologies on either wafer or panel level substrates (or both) that enable the miniaturization of electronic products, such as smartphones, watches, and tablets.
+Historically, IC packaging refers to the final stage of semiconductor device fabrication, in which a single circuit made from semiconducting material (a die or chip) is encased in a molded package using small wires to provide connections to a carrier that can be soldered to a printed circuit board and also prevents physical damage and corrosion to the chip.
+Advanced packaging refers loosely to the multi-layer conductors and chip structures (other than wires) that often interconnect multiple die, feed them with electric power and create signal paths to and from the Printed Circuit ("PC") board, dissipate their heat, and protect them from damage.
 Today, the drive to pack more functions into a small space and reduce their power requirements demands that chip packages do much more than ever before to combine multiple chips and functions into a single molded package.